 When an injury occurs, the effects can go much deeper than just a broken bone or a strained muscle.
 If an injury is severe enough, it can dramatically affect a person’s mental health, particularly when that injury forever changes the patients life and work.
 That’s why Worker Care offers Worker Psych Care, part of our continuing mission to treat all aspects of an injured worker.

+You might be asking yourself, “What if I just broke my leg at work; why would I need psychiatric care?”
 While it’s true most workers open their claims because of a physical injury, many injured workers find they suffer emotional scars due to a variety of factors, such as the way they were injured, how long it takes to recover, or changes in lifestyle due to their injury.
 This is where psych care becomes so critical.
-Through our network of occupational psychiatric professionals, we can help a patient cope with the mental strain of dealing with their injury.
+Through our network of occupational psychiatric professionals, we can help a patient cope with the mental strain of dealing with their injury

 Beyond just helping a patient deal with the mental stress of an injury, the other purpose of psych care is to better assess the capabilities of a patient after an injury.
 If an injury was traumatic and changes the way a person can work or provide for their family, the lingering psychological effects can affect them for the rest of their life.
 Psych care will be used to profile a patient’s mental health, which establishes a better foundation for goal-setting, treatment planning, and helping that patient rebuild their life after a traumatic injury.